 Dublin, Ohio vs. Dublin, Ireland

-Dublin is renowned world wide as a city of writers and literature, home to such literary pens as Joyce, Shaw and many others, celebrated at the Dublin Writers Museum, James Joyce Museum and the Shaw Birthplace.
+Dublin is renowned worldwide as a city of writers and literature, home to such literary pens as Joyce, Shaw, and many others, celebrated at the Dublin Writers Museum, James Joyce Museum, and the Shaw Birthplace.
 Malahide Castle is a beautifully restored residence with distinctive elegance and charm.
 The extensive grounds of the Malahide Castle Demense are also home to the delightful Fry Model Railway and the Talbot Botanic Gardens.
-Malahide Castle is also the home to Tara’s Palace, one of the world’s most significant Dolls Houses.
-Inspired by Sir Neville Wilkinson’s celebrated Titania’s Palace of 1907, Ron and Doreen McDonnell sought to recapture the spirit and purpose of Sir Neville, when they began the creation of their own masterpiece – Tara’s Palace in 1980.
+Malahide Castle is also the home to Tara’s Palace, one of the world’s most significant Doll Houses.
+Inspired by Sir Neville Wilkinson’s celebrated Titania’s Palace of 1907, Ron and Doreen McDonnell sought to recapture the spirit and purpose of Sir Neville when they began the creation of their own masterpiece – Tara’s Palace in 1980.

-When you spend your time in Dublin, Ireland you will be assured of a very warm welcome and very special memories.
-But if you can’t get across the Atlantic this year, then make a visit to Dublin, Ohio and experience Irish culture at its Dublin Irish Festival in August.
+When you spend your time in Dublin, Ireland, you will be assured of a warm welcome and special memories.
+But if you can’t get across the Atlantic this year, visit Dublin, Ohio, and experience Irish culture at its Dublin Irish Festival in August.

-Dublin, Ohio is a beautiful, scenic city of about 36,000 residents located just 15 minutes northwest of downtown Columbus.
-Many recognize Dublin as home to Jack Nicklaus’ Memorial Golf Tournament (held each spring) and the annual Dublin Irish Festival—one of the largest events of its kind in the nation.
-But, it’s so much more!
+Dublin, Ohio, is a beautiful, scenic city of about 36,000 residents located just 15 minutes northwest of downtown Columbus.
+Many recognize Dublin as home to Jack Nicklaus’ Memorial Golf Tournament (held each spring) and the annual Dublin Irish Festival—one of the nation’s largest events of its kind.
+But it’s so much more!

-Named as one of Money Magazine’s “Hottest Places to Live” (January/2004), Dublin offers a strong community that draws families and businesses, alike.
-Many major corporations (including Wendy’s International, Cardinal Health and Ashland, Inc. have established their headquarters in Dublin, Ohio.
+Named as one of Money Magazine’s “Hottest Places to Live,” Dublin offers a strong community that draws families and businesses alike.
+Many major corporations (including Wendy’s International, Cardinal Health, and Ashland, Inc. have established their headquarters in Dublin, Ohio.

-Dublin, Ohio offers many similarities to Dublin, Ireland.
-In fact, local legend has it that the original village was named by John Shields–an Irish surveyor who remarked that the “beaming of the sun on the hills and dales surrounding [the] beautiful valley” reminded him of his birthplace in Dublin, Ireland.
-Like its namesake city “across the pond,” Ohio’s emerald city offers plenty of green space (more than 1,000 acres of parkland); outstanding golf courses (Dublin CVB has long enjoyed a successful Golf/Hotel package program); and a rich historic area with several Irish pubs and businesses.
+Dublin, Ohio, offers many similarities to Dublin, Ireland.
+In fact, local legend has it that the original village was named by John Shields–an Irish surveyor who remarked that the “beaming of the sun on the hills and dales surrounding [the] beautiful valley” reminded him of his birthplace in Dublin Ireland.
+Like its namesake city “across the pond,” Ohio’s emerald city offers plenty of green space (more than 1,000 acres of parkland); outstanding golf courses (Dublin CVB has long enjoyed a successful Golf/Hotel package program); and a richly historic area with several Irish pubs and businesses.

 In fact, the city’s signature event embraces the Irish connection.
-The annual Dublin Irish Festival celebrates its 19th anniversary August 4-6, and is expected to draw nearly 90,000 visitors from across the globe.
-It’s been named “….one of the biggest and best festivals in the country” by Chicago’s Irish American News and a “Top 100 Event in North America” by the American Bus Association (for 2005).
+The annual Dublin Irish Festival is expected to draw nearly 90,000 visitors from across the globe.
+It’s been named “….one of the biggest and best festivals in the country” by Chicago’s Irish American News and a “Top 100 Event in North America” by the American Bus Association.
 Set on 20 rolling acres, the event features more than 60 musical acts from the U.S. and Ireland performing music on eight stages (from Celtic rock to traditional ballads).
-Three cultural stages feature storytelling, folklore, music and hands-on workshops.
+Three cultural stages feature storytelling, folklore, music, and hands-on workshops.
 Visitors can discover Ireland’s traditional instruments while learning to play the fiddle or tin whistle …or… be transported back into Irish history when they visit a 10thCentury Irish village—a time when Irish hero Brian Boru chased the Danes out of the Emerald Isle.
 Irish dancers compete in the Columbus Feis—a competition that attracts 1,300 of the nation’s best Ceili dancers.
-Visitors can watch sheep herding demonstrations, explore their genealogy, shop the Emerald Isle for imported good, attend a Gaelic mass, learn to make a proper scone or sample an endless variety of Irish food and drink.
+Visitors can watch sheep herding demonstrations, explore their genealogy, shop the Emerald Isle for imported goods, attend a Gaelic mass, learn to make a proper scone, or sample an endless variety of Irish food and drink.

-For more information about Dublin, Ohio, contact the Dublin Convention & Visitors Bureau at 1-800-245-8387 or visit www.DublinVisit.org www.GolfDublinOhio.com orwww.DublinIrishFestival.org.
-To make plans for a trip to Dublin, Ireland, visit http://www.visitdublin.com/.
+For more information about Dublin, Ohio, contact the Dublin Convention & Visitors Bureau at 1-800-245-8387 or click here to visit their website.